ferreiratiago/es6/README.md

 ## Proxies

-`Proxies` allows us to intercept and customize behaviour on operations performed on objects (e.g. getting ot setting properties).
+`Proxies` allows us to intercept and customize behaviour on operations performed on objects (e.g. getting of setting properties).
 They are a metaprogramming feature.

 ### Examples
 ```js